 The Institute organizes collective research projects with academic and policy institutions internationally, and academic and practical training initiatives conducted by faculty examining international law questions.
 Student research papers are integral parts of many of these projects; students also plan and co-organize conferences and workshops with faculty.
 Current research includes a longstanding project on Global Administrative Law (GAL) and a new project on megaregional agreements (MegaReg).
 Past projects addressed indicators as a technology of global governance, climate finance, and inter-institutional relations.

 The Director of the Institute is Professor Benedict Kingsbury.
 Angelina Fisher serves as Program Director.
-Paul Mertenskötter and Thomas Streinz work as Institute Fellows with the assistance of Rachel Jones.
+Paul Mertenskötter and Thomas Streinz work as Institute Fellows.
+Rachel Jones is the Institute’s Administrator.

 In all its work, the IILJ aims to foster international linkages in research on global governance and to build ties on institutional and personal levels to key actors in global governance as well as to a range of institutions and networks engaged in specific areas of the projects.